 Importance of the ABC Network for Disney

-At the MoffettNathanson Media & Communications Summit this month, Disney was asked about how the company viewed its ABC Network.
-While Disney acknowledged that ABC does bring in significant advertising revenue, the company does not view it as a business or a distribution network.
-Disney also mentioned that currently around 80% of ABC’s programming is owned by the network itself or is being produced by in-house production units.
+At the MoffettNathanson Media & Communications Summit in May this year, Disney stated that while the ABC Network does bring in significant advertising revenue, the company doesn’t view it as a business or distribution network.
+Disney also mentioned that currently, around 80% of ABC’s programming is owned by the network itself or is being produced by in-house production units.

 Disney further stated that the network is in the business of creating valuable intellectual property, which has made it a strategic asset for the company.
 The ABC Network produces original programming for other platforms such as Netflix (NFLX) and sells the programming globally.